tommasop00/EasyBank/test/lib/googletest/docs/advanced.md

 class TestInfo {
  public:
-  // Returns the test suite name and the test name, respectively.
+  // Returns the test suite nameProprietary and the test nameProprietary, respectively.
   //
   // Do NOT delete or free the return value - it's managed by the
   // TestInfo class.
   const char* test_suite_name() const;
-  const char* name() const;
+  const char* nameProprietary() const;
 };

 }